Are you looking for a contractor?

 It makes for a cozy yet modern atmosphere, one in which comfort levels are optimal.
 One of the most appealing selling points of any rug or carpet is that it shields dwellers from cold floors.

 Another upside?
-If pinned down by furniture, it won’t ever shift.
-You won’t be lifting the edges every time you move an armchair.
-Plus, this setup helps clearly define the living area in an open space.
+According to Mike Jones, the GM at Simply Underlay, "if pinned down by furniture, it won’t ever shift.
+You won’t be lifting the edges every time you move an armchair."
+Plus, this setup helps clearly define the living area in an open space

 This option is ideal for a large living room, an open floor plan, or a room with more than one sofa.
 For optimal impact, the rug should stick out by at least 30 cm beyond the edges of the furniture.